Looking to cut your company’s energy costs? Energy is one of the largest costs that companies can actively reduce.

 Senior management needs to demonstrate commitment to achieving visible and clear EE goals, with targets allocated down to key facility level.

 Competent staff or outsourced or borrowed experts must work at the facility-level to continually identify site-specific, profitable EE measures and to follow through with implementation.

 Effective internal systems need to be in place and smoothly operated every year to allocate financing for portfolios of the prepared EE measures deemed to be most attractive to the company

-The report was provided by the State and Local Energy Efficiency Action Network (SEE Action), a state and local effort facilitated by the federal government that helps states, utilities, and local stakeholders take energy efficiency to scale and achieve all cost-effective energy efficiency by 2020.
+The report was provided by the State and Local Energy Efficiency Action Network (SEE Action), a state and local effort facilitated by the federal government that helps states, utilities, and local stakeholders take energy efficiency to scale and achieve all cost-effective energy efficiency.